rixiobarrios/planning-project-4/README.md

 - [ ] Vendor authentication
 - [ ] Users can search for vendors located in Nashville, Denver, or New York
-- [ ] Incorporate material.ui for styling
+- [ ] Incorporate Material.UI for styling

 **Silver version**